studio-heart-engine/joyspring/README.md

 3. Open the PlatformerTemplate.tscn file using the Godot file system on the lower left
 4. Click the Play Scene button on the top right (it's the fourth button)
 5. Enjoy :)

+### How to Make Levelsa
+1. Duplicate PlatformerTemplate.tscn and call it MyLevel.tscn or something
+2. aaaaaaaaaaaaa